collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Submit a Pull Request

 Go to the repo you want your pull request to be merged into, in this case, the DjangoCon US website repo.
-There will also be a message here telling you about the branch and suggesting that you submit a pull request because GitHub will detect the new branch in the fork.
+There will also be a message here telling you about the branch and suggesting that you submit a pull request, even if the branch is in a fork, because GitHub will detect it.
+Click on the "Compare & pull request" button.

 * Make sure that the base corresponds to the repo and branch you want your change to be merged into
 * Make sure compare corresponds to your branch
 * Create a pull request title and perhaps a description
-* If the pull request is via a forked repo, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request
+* If the pull request is via a forked repo, a box will be checked by default giving maintainers the ability to edit the pull request
+* Double check your changes
 * Click "Create pull request"

 </td></tr>